10) Governors Island

 2) Statue of Liberty

 A trip to New York wouldn’t be complete without taking a boat out and snapping a selfie in front of the Statue of Liberty.
-You could take the regular ferry and check out Liberty Island but how much more memorable would it be to do it with your own boat and stay as long as you like under that majestic scenery?
+You could take the regular ferry and check out Liberty Island but how much more memorable would it be to do it with the best boat rentals in NYC and stay as long as you like under that majestic scenery?